-Counseling is the process of investigating complications which are responsible for developing the stressful emotions of an individual.
+Counseling is the process of investigating complications that are responsible for developing the stressful emotions of an individual.
 The act helps the person to detect the problem more clearly, probably from a different outlook.
 It can improve the client's concentrate on emotions, sufferings, or behavior, with an eye to the positive change.
 A combination of faith and confidentiality is the yardstick to generate successful counseling.

 A therapy or medical treatment finds out the remediation of a specific health problem with the help of diagnosis.
 There are various types of treatment.
 Therapies can not only sometimes bring ineffective results but also can evoke adverse effects.
 However, in terms of mental health, the word therapy refers mainly to psychotherapy.